realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/16-core-2-accountability-to-core-1-salience.md

 ---

+## XIII-A. The Exit Prohibition Test

+If Core 2 refuses correction, Core 1’s final biological and social response is often not argument.

+It is exit.

+People may:

+- move to informal markets
+- emigrate
+- drop out of official institutions
+- withdraw labor
+- stop having children
+- reduce public participation
+- evade administrative contact
+- retreat into private life
+- physically flee
+- refuse ideological performance

+Exit is not always clean.

+It may be costly, unequal, partial, or constrained by duty, dependency, poverty, geography, family, law, health, or violence.

+Exit is also not automatically legitimate in every case.

+A system may justifiably restrict some exits when they directly produce severe harm, abandon unavoidable obligations, violate shared safety constraints, or externalize catastrophic costs onto others.

+But these restrictions must themselves be bounded, explained, reviewable, and proportionate.

+The cage diagnostic appears when Core 2 responds to ordinary non-participation, refusal, emigration, quiet withdrawal, or loss of mandate by disabling exit itself.

+An authoritarian Core 2 responds to exit by building a cage.

+It may deploy:

+- exit bans
+- capital controls used to trap persons rather than manage systemic risk
+- digital surveillance lock-ins
+- compulsory participation laws
+- criminalization of ordinary non-compliance
+- punishment for quiet withdrawal
+- ideological loyalty requirements
+- restrictions on movement
+- administrative penalties for refusing the project
+- border controls designed to prevent departure rather than regulate entry

+The ultimate test of Core 2 legitimacy is its posture toward feasible exit.

+A pro-human system allows people to remain partially outside its most ambitious projects where physically, socially, and materially possible.

+A system that criminalizes non-participation has transitioned from coordination to captivity.

+A concise formulation:

+> A system that must build a wall to keep people inside its utopia has already failed the Core 1 accountability test.

+Another:

+> Exit is the final biological veto.
+A system that disables the veto is no longer asking for consent.

+And another:

+> When people try to leave the promised future, Core 2 must ask why before it locks the door.

+---

 # XIV.
 The Time-Bound Mandate Audit

 The institutional clamp on Core 2 authority is not merely that administrators must claim to serve Core 1.